sguzunov/docs/docs/glue42-concepts/10_glue42-server/glue42-server.md

 The Admin UI enables you to manage the data stored in the Glue42 Server more easily.

-#### Dashboard
+### Dashboard

-The Dashboard is the entry page that allows quick access to other pages.
+The "Dashboard" is the entry page that allows quick access to other pages.

 ![Dashboard](../../images/server/admin-ui-dashboard.png)

-#### Applications
+### Applications

-The Applications section allows you to:
+The "Applications" section allows you to:

 - see a list of all apps: